rads560/ros_motion_controller/README.md

 ## Prerequisites
 - make sure docker is installed! see https://docs.docker.com/get-started/get-docker/
 - alternatively, ROS 2 Humble is installed
-- install and set up an x server such as XQuartz
+- install and set up an X server such as XQuartz

 ## To Run
 Clone this repo and cd into it.